greguz/fluido/README.md

     checking the first collected chunk from the source stream.
 - Returns: `<Transform>`

-Returns a *Transform* stream that collects all chunks.
+Returns a *Transform* stream that collects all received chunks and then emits them.

 ### readify(streams[], [options])